-‘Time has stopped’: Grieving father relives Turkish quake
+‘Time has stopped’: grieving father relives Turkish quake

 The trials launched since the quake only target developers and contractors, sparing politicians and civil servants who authorised the building permits.

-Instead, the Hancer family will be at Irmak’s grave, grieving on February 6.
+Instead, on February 6 the Hancer family will be at Irmak’s grave, grieving.

 “The cemetery where she rests is now my second home,” Gulseren said.
 “I feel like she’s waiting for me there.”